kt2187/project-4-feedreader/README.md

 ## Acknowledgments
 * Starter code was povided by Udacity.
-* Matthew Cranford (incredible student who took the time to create another tutorial with step by step instructions and screenshots).
+* Matthew Cranford - dedicated student who took the time to create another tutorial with step by step instructions and screenshots.
+You can check out his blog [here](https://matthewcranford.com/blog/).

 ## Resources I referred to:
 These resources and webinars were provided by Udacity mentors, coaches, student leaders, and students.
 This was my first experience writing test suites and I heavily relied on these resources.